Collection and Storage of Breastmilk

 - We used to think that mothers needed to make more and more milk as their babies grew.
 Scientists now know that a healthy milk supply remains fairly constant over the six (6) months of exclusive breastfeeding.

 - During the early weeks, babies eat very frequently and grow very quickly.
 By Day 10, babies should recover any lost birth weight.
-For the next few months, little girls should gain about an ounce a day, and little boys slightly more than an ounce.
+For the next few months, little girls should gain about an ounce a day, and little boys slightly more than an ounce a day.

 - Around three (3) to four (4) months, a breastfed baby's rate of growth begins to slow down.
 Continuing to gain weight rapidly after this time may contribute to obesity later on.
 This means that the milk supply established in the early days will continue to satisfy the baby until it is time to introduce solids at 6 months.